 Participant loans are not permitted by the Plan.
 As a result of Plan mergers, the Plan will occasionally hold existing participant loans through the settlement period.
 The loans bear interest at an annual rate of approximately 8.5% and are collectible over various settlement periods through November 2016.
-Principal and interest is paid ratably through bi-weekly payroll deductions.
-Participant loans of \$89 and \$201 were held at December 31, 2014 and 2013, respectively.
+Participant loans of \$0 and \$25 were held at December 31, 2016 and 2015, respectively.